cljnilsson/AspNetForum/readme.md

 ![alt text](https://i.gyazo.com/d78b9d20829caf3b3d86c58b93384851.png)

 ### Start

-dotnet watch run
+* Install asp .NET
+* In the command line navigate to the folder directory of this folder and type: "dotnet watch run"
-Make sure you have a mysql instance running locally with username root and empty password, otherwise configure the connection string in db.cs
+* Make sure you have a mysql instance running locally with username root and empty password, otherwise configure the connection string in db.cs

+### Dev

+* Install npm
+* in the command line navigate to the folder directory of this folder and type: "npm install"
+* type: "npm run dev"

 ### Used Languages

 * C#
 * HTML
 * CSS
 * Javascript
+* Typescript

 ### Dependencies

 * Asp Net Core
 * jquery
 * Bootstrap 4